Sequence of Returns: The Serious Consequences in Retirement

 In conclusion, become better educated about the retirement process.
 Understand the significant impact that tax planning can have on your retirement success!
 You can control taxes if you’re working with a CPA who understands optimizing your various income sources in the least taxing way possible.
 Planning will also help you in deciding when the best time is to file for Social Security.
 Who should file first the husband or the wife?
 How do you optimize between the two?
 How will Medicare affect my taxes?
 Good firms have CPAs on staff to work hand in hand with a CFP® to create the best results.
 This relationship can often afford retirees the clarity, confidence, and control all retirees want.

 So, in conclusion, it might very well be your fault if you haven’t made an effort to understand how retirees should approach the serious business of retirement!
 Hopefully, it is not too late!
 However, if you don’t explore the information discussed, it will be on you.
 An easy way to make sure you are on track is to contact Barber Financial Group.
 You can request a phone call, virtual meeting, or an in-office appointment with one of our Advisors.
-Fill out the form below or call us at 913-393-1000 and request your appointment today.
+Schedule a complimentary consultation or call us at 913-393-1000 and request your appointment today.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.